 I’m Rakesh, Finance Director at Highview Power.

-Prior to Highview Power, I worked from various companies large and small, most recently for two large corporates called Publicis Group and Engie.
+Prior to Highview Power, I worked for various companies large and small, most recently for two large corporates called Publicis Group and Engie.
 During these earlier years, I did various jobs starting from accounts assistant to management accountant and finally assistant reporting accountant.
 All of these roles were in different industries so I learned quite a lot and they all varied in nature.
-It was these varied jobs across multiple industries that gave me the confidence and know how to move into a role at a startup.
+It was these varied jobs across multiple industries that gave me the confidence and know-how to move into a role at a startup.

 With your experiences of being a Finance Director, what would you say are the most important things in becoming one at a startup?
 Any specific characteristics, skills, values, etc. that come to mind?

-Naturally, the skills required compared to a role in a corporate are generally wider.
+Naturally, the skills required compared to a role in a corporation are generally wider.
 Having an attitude that no task is too small or too mundane will be required in the early days, as you could be working on everything from fundraising to billing.
 Honesty and transparency are crucial, as well as being reasonable and fair.
-It seems obvious, but as an FD you also need to be unbiased, you shouldn’t take sides, so being very fair and reasonable are characteristics which will gain you long term respect with the team and all stakeholders.
+It seems obvious, but as an FD you also need to be unbiased, you shouldn’t take sides, so being very fair and reasonable are characteristics that will gain you long term respect with the team and all stakeholders.
 Finally, understand that you won’t have the answers and solutions to everything but have the belief that you know how to find out and get the appropriate outcome.